What is Sustainable Architecture?

 Sustainably designed buildings are generally primed to make use of renewable energy sources and reduce traditional power consumption.
 This is most commonly done by incorporating solar panels into the building’s sustainable design.

 Geothermal heat is another popular natural energy source, along with hydropower and wind turbines.
 These methods are dependent on the natural environment where a building is located.
 However, they are all effective ways to reduce a home’s reliance on a traditional energy grid.

 Sustainable and Natural Materials

 Traditional building materials can utilize components that are treated with harmful chemicals or made from toxic substances.
-Sustainable architecture uses eco-friendly, ethically sourced materials to produce buildings that reduce harm to both the environment and occupants.
+At R+B, we use eco-friendly, ethically sourced materials to produce buildings that reduce harm to both the environment and occupants.